 If you are more inclined towards corporate finance and accounting, a Certified Management Accountant (CMA) certifications is the way to go.
 The CPA certification is the domain of the state while the CMA license is a position recognized throughout the world.
 This is quite important for professionals who have looking to excel in evaluating an organizations’ financial state and make crucial business decisions.

-Test passing rate:
+CMA exam passing rate:

 In addition to the cost of IMA membership, the standard fee for the entrance and examination is about $1,330.
+Total CMA exam fees are higher though because you must purchase a CMA review course to pass the CMA exam.

 Comparison of CMA and CPA